learn-co-curriculum/java-mod-1-scope/README.md

 - The fourth scope is also inside the second scope, which means the fourth scope has access to all the variables defined in the second scope, including the ones defined in the first scope
-- The fourth scope is a peer of the second scope, which means they cannot see each other's variables.
+- The fourth scope is a peer of the third scope, which means they cannot see each other's variables.
 A scope can only see its variables and the variables of all the scopes inside it.